-Succulent, tender roasted rack of lamb can make a very special main course for any springtime celebration, and with a little advance prep, it’s quick to make, too.
-I use garlic, olive oil, and rosemary to make a delicious Mediterranean style rub that works perfectly with the lamb and will make your kitchen smell irresistible.
+Tender Roast Rack of Lamb can make a very special main course for any springtime celebration, and with a little advance prep, it’s quick to make, too.
+I use garlic, olive oil, and rosemary to make a delicious Mediterranean-style rub that works perfectly with the lamb and will make your kitchen smell irresistible.

 “Frenched” means that the bones of the roast have been trimmed of any meat, fat, and membranes for a cleaner look.
-You can ask your butcher to do this, or you can watch a tutorial on Fine Cooking and do it yourself, if you’re up to the challenge!
+You can ask your butcher to do this, or you can watch a tutorial by Gordon Ramsay and do it yourself, if you’re up to the challenge!

 How long do you cook a rack of lamb?

 Cooking times vary somewhat, depending on the exact temperature you’re aiming for, but since lamb racks cook quickly due of their small size, plan on about 20-25 minutes in a 450°F oven to achieve a medium-rare temperature.